Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Accuracy Gradients

 To go beyond a visual comparison, this is further confirmed upon examining the histogram of $N_\text{gal}$ across 100 realizations in the top right panel of Figure \ref{fig:fullcomparison}.
 The \diffhodia galaxy number counts are $29772 \pm 109$, and the \halotoolsia number counts are $29729 \pm 110$, illustrating excellent agreement.
 Minor differences in the mean values may stem from the fact that the seed mapping between \diffhodia and \halotoolsia is not one-to-one, which can lead to small deviations over a finite number of realizations.

 In the bottom panels of Figure \ref{fig:fullcomparison}, we compare $\xi(r)$, $\omega(r)$, and $\eta(r)$ between the two implementations.
 This is using the (non-differentiable) \halotoolsia implementation for the correlation estimators, to highlight any potential differences at the 2PCF level coming solely from the galaxy occupation and IA.
-We find generally excellent agreement between \diffhodia and \halotoolsia across all three statistics.
+We find generally excellent visual agreement between \diffhodia and \halotoolsia across all three statistics.
 This even includes the IA statistic $\eta(r)$, which is much noisier than $\omega(r)$ due to galaxy shape noise.
 We additionally see comparable error bars between the implementations across 100 realizations.
+This is confirmed upon inspecting the fractional error of the correlations, from which we find a mean bias of $0.28\%$ for $\xi(r)$, $0.16\%$ for $\omega(r)$, and $1.77\%$ for $\eta(r)$.
 We benchmark the accuracy of the differentiable correlation estimators as outlined in Section \ref{sec:diff_correlations} in Appendix \ref{app:correlations}.